Noble Group says in talks with consortium on agribusiness joint venture

-SINGAPORE Singapore-listed commodities firm Noble Group Ltd (NOBG.SI) said on Tuesday it is in talks with a consortium for a potential joint venture on its agriculture business.
+SINGAPORE, March 4 Singapore-listed commodities firm Noble Group Ltd said on Tuesday it is in talks with a consortium for a potential joint venture on its agriculture business.

 "No binding arrangements have as yet been entered into with respect to this transaction and, accordingly, there can be no assurance that this transaction will be concluded," Noble said in a filing to the Singapore stock exchange.